victoriasmi/movies-explorer-frontend/README.md

 * profile editing functions
 * movie search by text input
 * movies can be filtered by length (short films filter)
-* movies can be filtered by length (short films filter)
-* saved movies page containing the movies current user saved with both search/filter and edition functions
+* saved movies page containing the movies current user saved with both search/filter and editing functions

 **Technologies**